If I told you W.C. Handy’s classic “St. Louis Blues” was the most influential blues song ever recorded, would you believe me? Possibly not.

 Even before you read (or hear if you watch the film) what I’m going to tell you, let me remind you that St. Louis Blues has long been the song many traditionalist rate as the greatest blues standard of all time.
-Here’s the film – if you can spare five minutes.
+That’s not Eartha below, of course, but she’s certainly in the film.
+Check it now – if you can spare five minutes.

 Recorded for the first time in December 1915, St. Louis Blues was written and published a year earlier by that pioneering African-American bandleader, W.C.
 Handy.

 Handy wasn’t first to record the song, not by a long chalk.
 St. Louis Blues was first recorded in New York, apparently in two takes, by Columbia Records all-white house band, led by a descendant of two U.S. Presidents, would you believe, Charles Adams Prince (descended from John Adams and John Quincy Adams).
 You might find it incredulous to find that all American blues recordings up to 1920 were made by white singers and orchestras.
 It’s ludicrous but true.
 (W.C.
 Handy, incidentally, also composed the very first blues song recorded, The Memphis Blues, which had three different versions cut in 1914.
 See 11 Dec 2013 archive.)